VedantMajmudar/JavaFx_CoffeShopProject/README.md

 # JavaFx_CoffeShopProject
-This project is a show case of simple java Fx and JUI implimentation in java from one of my cs class in UIC.
+This project is a show case of simple javaFx and java skill, this project can be run in eclips commumity veriosn using mavon buildup.
+For more detail look up in the pdf.